 Vayu (God of wind), Agni (God of fire), Prajaprana (maker of the vital air of sustenance in living beings), Ruthukartha (maker of seasons), Prabhakara (the giver of the light)

 Suvarna-sadruso Bhanur Hiranyaretha Divakaraha (10)

-The one who is Aditya (Son of Aditi), the creator of universe, Surya (the inspirer of actions of the beings), Khaga (wanderer in sky), Pusha (the one who sustains the earth by initiating rains), the one with rays
+The one who is Aditya (Son of Aditi), the creator of the universe, Surya (the inspirer of actions of the beings), Khaga (wanderer in the sky), Pusha (the one who sustains the earth by initiating rains), the one with rays

 O the Lord, who radiates like gold, the luminous one, the one who contains the generative fluid as gold, the Divakara (maker of the day)

 Harid-ashwaha Sahasrarchi saptha sapthir marichimaan

 With the horses that are in greenish colour, the one radiating with thousand rays, who has seven horses and with great rays